Music industry: Early history: Printed music in Europe

 Music publishing using machine-printed sheet music developed during the Renaissance music era in the mid-15th century.
 The development of music publication followed the evolution of printing technologies that were first developed for printing regular books.
 After the mid-15th century, mechanical techniques for printing sheet music were first developed.
 The earliest example, a set of liturgical chants, dates from about 1465, shortly after the Gutenberg Bible was printed.

 Prior to this time, music had to be copied out by hand.
 To copy music notation by hand was a very costly, labor-intensive, and time-consuming process, so it was usually undertaken only by monks and priests seeking to preserve sacred music for the church.
 The few collections of secular (non-religious) music that are extant were commissioned and owned by wealthy aristocrats.
 Examples include the Squarcialupi Codex of Italian Trecento music and the Chantilly Codex of French Ars subtilior music.

-The use of printing enabled sheet music to reproduced much more quickly and at a much lower cost than hand-copying music notation.
+The use of printing enabled sheet music to be reproduced much more quickly and at a much lower cost than hand-copying music notation.
 This helped musical styles to spread to other cities and countries more quickly, and it also enabled music to be spread to more distant areas.
 Before the invention of music printing, a composer's music might only be known in the city she lived in and its surrounding towns, because only wealthy aristocrats would be able to afford to have hand copies made of her music.

-With music printing, though, a composer's music could be printed and sold at a relatively low cost to purchasers from a wide geographic area.
+With music printing, a composer's music could be printed and sold at a relatively low cost to purchasers from a wide geographic area.
 As sheet music of major composer's pieces and songs began to be printed and distributed in a wider area, this enabled composers and listeners to hear new styles and forms of music.
 A German composer could buy songs written by an Italian or English composer, and an Italian composer could buy pieces written by Dutch composers and learn how they wrote music.
 This led to more blending of musical styles from different countries and regions.